 38-year-old Anand Malligavad is an inspirational example of the belief that it only takes the vision of one individual to spearhead large-scale change.
 Born in Karamudi, a small village in the Koppala district of Karnataka, Anand moved to Bengaluru to study mechanical engineering several years ago.
 Since the means of livelihood in his village were limited, he decided to move to Bengaluru to pursue his dreams.
 In Bengaluru, Anand pursued his higher studies and became a mechanical engineer.

 Radhakrishna Pradeep, the project manager of ‘Wake the Lake’ explained that the encroachment of lakes began in Bengaluru began when the city started expanding.
 Nobody was willing to take measures to prevent the lakes from reaching the state they are in today.
 “We partnered with the BBMP and they helped desilt the lakes and create boundaries.
 Once the boundaries were created, we helped create wetlands at specific lakes so the water can be purified.”
-The aim of the NGO was to mobilise local communities so they could also partake in the upkeep of the lake.
+The aim of the NGO was to mobilise local communities so they could also partake in the upkeep of these lakes.

 United Way Bengaluru was successful in forming associations with the locals.
 Communities were briefed on how they could approach the BBMP, file their grievances and ensure the smooth functioning of lake-related operations.
 The aim of the NGO is to not just better the lakes but also enrich biodiversity in the area.
 By working with local communities, they have been able to achieve this.

 While it is exceptionally remarkable that the citizens of Bengaluru have taken proactive steps towards rejuvenating lakes, there is still a long way to go.
 The government needs to take more adequate steps to ensure that citizen initiatives are getting access to the right resources to carry out their projects.
 Anand Malligavad believes that raising awareness through social media, hosting workshops and holding talks at colleges and schools will encourage the youth to take up efforts to help the lakes of Bengaluru.
-Dr. K.S Sangunni believes that “a spark” should be set at an early age and continue to be fostered so children can grow into responsible adults.
+Dr KS Sangunni believes that “a spark” should be set at an early age and continue to be fostered so children can grow into responsible adults.

 With the huge reach of social media and press coverage, the stories of citizens who have made a difference can inspire many more people to help them or begin initiatives of their own.
 While it may be easy to place the blame only authorities, something that is much harder to do is to take a stand individually.
-Citizen initiatives to revive lakes in Bengaluru are well on their way to paving a road ahead for people to wake up to environmental degradation and do something about it.
+Citizen initiatives to revive lakes in Bengaluru are well on their way to paving a road ahead for people to wake up to environmental degradation and climate change and do something about it.

 If you want to volunteer to help revive lakes, you can reach out here: